Modern Slavery Statement 2023

 Accord Healthcare Ltd, Accord-UK Ltd and all subsidiaries (“Accord Healthcare EMENA”, “we”) Prohibition Against Human Trafficking and Modern Slavery - Modern Slavery Act 2015

-Accord Healthcare belongs to the Intas Pharmaceuticals group of companies, a network that reaches over 80 countries around the world and an extensive presence in North America, Europe, South America, Australia, New Zealand and South Africa, US regions.
+Accord Healthcare belongs to the Intas Pharmaceuticals group of companies, a network that reaches over 80 countries around the world and an extensive presence in EMENA, the Americas and APAC.

-Pursuant to applicable regulations, including Section 54 of the UK Modern Slavery Act of 2015, the Accord Healthcare EMENA provides the following statement:
+Pursuant to applicable regulations, including Section 54 of the UK Modern Slavery Act of 2015, Accord Healthcare provides the following statement:

-This statement sets out actions taken by Accord Healthcare EMENA to understand and mitigate potential modern slavery risks related to our business and to put in place steps that are aimed at ensuring there is no slavery or human trafficking in our own business or our supply chain.
+This statement sets out actions taken by Accord Healthcare to understand and mitigate potential modern slavery risks related to our business and to put in place steps that are aimed at ensuring there is no slavery or human trafficking either in our own business or in our supply chain.

-Accord Healthcare EMENA’s understanding of slavery and human trafficking is based on the definitions set out in the Modern Slavery Act 2015 and is guided by the UN Universal Declaration of Human Rights and the conventions of the International Labour Organisation particularly relating to forced or compulsory labour.
+Accord Healthcare’s modern slavery statement is based on the definitions set out in the Modern Slavery Act 2015 and is guided by the UN Universal Declaration of Human Rights and the conventions of the International Labour Organisation particularly relating to forced or compulsory labour.

-Accord Healthcare EMENA business is the development, manufacture and sale of pharmaceutical products to hospitals, community pharmacies, clinical groups, dispensing doctors and wholesalers across Europe, Middle East and North Africa.
-We endeavour to deliver high quality affordable medicines to address unmet needs for patients all over the world.
-In addition to our broad In-house capabilities, Accord Healthcare EMENA has a successful history of strong and long-term partnering.
+Accord Healthcare business is the development, manufacture and sale of pharmaceutical products to hospitals, community pharmacies, clinical groups, dispensing doctors and wholesalers across Europe, Middle East and North Africa.
+We deliver high quality affordable medicines to address unmet needs for patients all over the world.
+In addition to our broad in-house capabilities, Accord Healthcare has a successful history of strong and long-term partnering.

-Accord Healthcare EMENA has direct control over all steps of the development, registration, production, testing, quality control, supply chain and PV processes to support supply to over 80 countries worldwide: North America, Europe, Asia and South America.
+Accord Healthcare has direct control over all steps of the development, registration, production, testing, quality control, supply chain and pharmacovigilance (PV) processes to support our supply to over 80 countries worldwide across EMENA, the Americas and APAC.

-Accord Healthcare EMENA believes in the protection of human rights globally both in the workplace at our own facilities and within our supply chain.
-We forbid slavery or human trafficking of any kind and are committed to promoting responsible business practices with our suppliers.
+Accord Healthcare believes in the protection of human rights globally both in the workplace at our own facilities and within our supply chain.
+We prohibit slavery or human trafficking of any kind and are committed to promoting responsible business practices with our suppliers.

-Accord Healthcare EMENA’s Code of Conduct sets out our legal and ethical principles demonstrating our approach and responsibility in respecting all human rights.
-The Code of Conduct sets forth our code of ethics and expectations regarding responsible business conduct.
-It provides information about the standards of integrity that Accord Healthcare EMENA requires all employees to follow, including standards relating to fair treatment and diversity, anti-harassment and bullying, human trafficking and slavery.
+Accord Healthcare’s policies, including our Code of Conduct, set out our legal and ethical principles demonstrating our approach and responsibility in respecting all human rights.
+Our policies define our values, ethics and expectations regarding responsible business conduct, as well as the standards that we require all employees to follow, including fairness, diversity and inclusion, anti-harassment and bullying, human trafficking and slavery.
 These policies also define our approach as a company in our relationships with third parties.

 Training and Risk Awareness

-Accord Healthcare EMENA conducts regular awareness training for all employees, with additional support given to those in roles considered to have a sensitive element or exposes them to areas of enhanced risk.
+Accord Healthcare conducts regular awareness training for all employees, with additional support given to those in roles considered to have a sensitive element or which exposes them to areas of enhanced risk.

-The training provides details on laws and ethics as well as arming each individual with knowledge helping them to spot possible warning signs of worrying behaviour while detailing avenues of support for escalating any concerns.
+The training provides details on laws and ethics as well as arming each individual with knowledge to help them to spot possible warning signs of worrying behaviour, while detailing avenues of support for escalating any concerns.

 We have a process in place that allows employees to raise concerns safely in a number of ways without risk of retaliation, one of them allowing them to remain protected from identification.
 Accord Healthcare takes any report seriously and will investigate all concerns raised.

 Accountability Standards and Values

-To the extent permitted by law and contractual provisions governing termination rights, we reserve the right to terminate relationships with third parties, including suppliers, who conduct business in a manner that conflicts with the companies Code of Conduct.
+To the extent permitted by law and contractual provisions governing termination rights, we reserve the right to terminate relationships with third parties, including suppliers, who conduct business in a manner that conflicts with our policies.

 Assessment of modern slavery risk

-Our firm belief is that the risk of modern slavery in our directly employed workforce is low due to the highly regulated nature of our industry and in the countries in which we operate, our employees being educated, skilled and undertaking work in controlled environments where there is an established Compliance Framework.
+Our firm belief is that the risk of modern slavery in our directly employed workforce is low due to the highly regulated nature of our industry.
 We recognise that our exposure to the risk of modern slavery increases when we engage with third parties in certain sectors and countries.

 Our Supply Chain

-Accord Healthcare EMENA’s aspiration is to select and work with suppliers who embrace and comply with the principles of our code and conduct within their business and that of their suppliers.
-We are targeting SMETA supplier audits for our key suppliers by 2023 to ensure continued development of our suppliers respect of workers.
+We are targeting SMETA supplier audits for our key suppliers by mid- 2024 to ensure continued development of our suppliers' respect of workers.

 Reporting and investigating concerns

-Accord Healthcare EMENA strives to adhere to the highest ethical standards of business conduct and seek to avoid even the appearance of impropriety in the actions of its Employees, and Business Partners.
+Accord Healthcare strives to adhere to the highest ethical standards of business conduct for its employees and business partners.

-We strive to maintain a safe environment where people feel confident to raise concerns about possible breaches of our Code of Conduct, our internal policies or suspected violations of country laws and regulations.
-Employees within Accord Healthcare EMENA are actively encouraged to raise issues internally via their line manager or HR or report potential concerns to an independent third-party provider through our Speak Up Hotline, confidentially and anonymously if they prefer.
-Accord Healthcare EMENA is committed to promptly investigating all reports of possible misconduct and any unethical, illegal or inappropriate activity.
-For the financial year ended 31st March 2022 no reports have been received in relation to modern slavery or human trafficking.
+We strive to maintain a safe environment where people feel confident to raise concerns about possible breaches of our internal policies or a suspected breach of country laws or regulations.
+Employees within Accord Healthcare are actively encouraged to raise issues internally via their line manager or HR or report potential concerns to an independent third-party provider through our Speak Up Hotline, confidentially and anonymously if they prefer.
+Accord Healthcare is committed to promptly investigating all reports of possible misconduct and any unethical, illegal or inappropriate activity.
+For the financial year ended 31st March 2023 no reports have been received in relation to modern slavery or human trafficking.

-Accord Healthcare Ltd operates and manages its subsidiaries through policies, processes and systems which are designed to be consistently applied across Accord Healthcare EMENA.
+Accord Healthcare operates and manages its subsidiaries through policies, processes and systems which are designed to be consistently applied across the EMENA Region.